 Have a look at the design of the park here (click to enlarge):

-We planted a mix of native trees for the wildlife to enjoy such as oak, rowan, cherry and hawthorne.
+We planted a mix of native trees for the wildlife to enjoy such as oak, rowan, cherry and hawthorn.
 As the park is adjacent to a river, we also planted water-loving trees such as willow and swamp cypress.

 The project has community participation at its core.
 Local schools have been involved in tree planting workshops, and Sustrans has worked closely with school children to ensure that young people are considered at every step of the project (play on the way features, bug hotels and an art trail are some of the results of this engagement).
 Additionally, local disability group the Access Group has ensured that the Ripple is accessible (with a path ensuring wheelchair/buggy access now possible).
 All local residents have been invited to community consultations meetings, and have had their voices heard from the very beginning 18 months ago.